danbev/learning-ai/notes/copilot.md

 Copilot uses ChatGPT with a model which is trained on GitHub code comments.
 The model originally used was [openai-codex](https://openai.com/blog/openai-codex).

-The training of this model is in simple terms the model is passed partial code snippets/documents and the model is asked to predict the next line of code.
+The training of this model in simple terms the model is passed partial code snippets/documents and the model is asked to predict the next line of code.

 Coplilot also send a context containing data from files that a user has open which provides more context.
 This is how it can provide suggestions that are relevant to the code that we are currently writing which is one of the things